 The Smart Campus

 A smart campus leverages a variety of smart technologies to help improve education.
 It is a tech-enabled environment that drives touchless, frictionless, and connected learning.

 Touchless Classrooms include equipping spaces with sensors where lights, screens, and even air conditioning automatically turn on when people walk into the classroom, so the room works more efficiently without the need to touch any technology.

-Classrooms can be equipped with software that can centralize functions of Touchless Classrooms into one seamless user interface.
+Classrooms should be equipped with software that can centralize functions of Touchless Classrooms into one seamless user interface.
 Students can bring their own devices and connect with centralized systems through Bluetooth to manage a shared space.
-Using their own devices such as a phone, tablet or laptop, students can connect through Bluetooth to share content, adjust lighting and more.
+Using their own devices such as a phone, tablet or laptop, students can connect through Bluetooth to share content, adjust lighting, and more.